thosgood/this-weeks-finds/markdown/201-250/week212.md

 vectors.

-So, for example, the usual concept of an algebra gets replaced by that of a \"superalgebra\".
+So, for example, the usual concept of an algebra gets replaced by that of a "superalgebra".
 This is a super vector space A equipped with an associative product and unit such that when we multiply even and/or odd vectors, the rules in the above table hold.
-We say a superalgebra is
+We say a superalgebra is "supercommutative" if
-\"supercommutative\" if

     xy = yx